owenyeo/tp/docs/UserGuide.md

 NOTE: If you want to add a cca/module to yourself, use index user
 Example: addschedule user type/cca en/Basketball h/Monday 1400 1600
 ````
-The error message at the top of the command feedback above will specify what needs to be rectified.\
+The error message at the top of the command feedback above will specify what needs to be changed.
+Helpful!\
 eg.\
 Input:
 ````